mit-rss/intro_to_ros/README.md

 If you are not using docker to run ROS (e.g. using a virtual machine or a manual install), make sure to create your own workspace.

-Inside your workspace, create a new package, named `ros_exercises/`, which should depend on `rcly`, `std_msgs`, and `sensor_msgs`.
+Inside your workspace, create a new package, named `ros_exercises/`, which should depend on `rclpy`, `std_msgs`, and `sensor_msgs`.
 Your package (`ros_exercises`) should live in the `/src/` directory, where you add other packages (such as other labs later on).
 Make your `ros_exercises` a git repo.
 After creating the workspace and the package, you should have the following directory layout.

 * ~/racecar_ws[your colcon workspace]
 	* /src